frankhjung/python-copilot-demo/README.md

   * The [other](./other) directory contains example code where Copilot was used to write a Python script, then Labs was used to translate into Ruby.

+* [Hugging Face StarCoder](https://huggingface.co/blog/starcoder) is a LLM model released by Hugging Face specifically for code generation.